top of page

 • Professor Tony Blakely, Director, Population Interventions (PI) Unit, Centre for Epidemiology and Biostatistics, Melbourne School of Population and Global Health

-4:45pm - 5:30pm - Ian Prior Oration
+4:45pm - 5:30pm - Ian Prior Oration - Modern epidemiology - the science of public health and beyond

 Chair: Professor Graham Giles, Distinguished Research Fellow, Cancer Council Victoria